ThomasWangJiaxin/thomaswangjiaxin.github.io/_pages/about.md

 - Speculative Relational Commodification: Tokenized Access and the Ethics of SocialFi. **Jiaxin Wang**.
 Submitted to **Ethics and Information Technology (ABS 1, JCR Q1)**

+- When Governance Becomes Executable: Code-Mediated Institutional Settlement in Blockchain Infrastructure. **Jiaxin Wang**.
+Preparation for **Journal of the Association for Information Systems (ABS 4+, JCR Q1)**

 - Information Systems Innovation for Blockchain Governance. **Jiaxin Wang**, Yifan Li.
 Writing for **Journal of Strategic Information Systems (ABS 4, JCR Q1)**

-- Institutional Settlement in Code: Rethinking Blockchain Governance from the conflict-based perspective. **Jiaxin Wang**.
-Writing for **Journal of the Association for Information Systems (ABS 4+, JCR Q1)**

 - Mapping the Dark Side of Web3: A Taxonomy and Integrative Framework for Responsible Governance in Decentralized Ecosystems. **Jiaxin Wang**.
 Writing for **Journal of Strategic Information Systems (ABS 4, JCR Q1)**